Proprietors of Punch Magazine

 The Transfer to Bradbury and Evans

-Despite initially agreeing to the proposal to buy Joseph Last's share of Punch for £150, Bradbury and Evans soon changed their minds and withdrew from the negotiations, stating that their involvement: "would involve them in the probable loss of one of their most valuable connections."
+Despite initially agreeing to the proposal to buy Joseph Last's share of Punch for one-hundred and fifty pounds, Bradbury and Evans soon changed their minds and withdrew from the negotiations, stating that their involvement: "would involve them in the probable loss of one of their most valuable connections."
 Ultimately Ebenezer Landells bought out Joseph Last, after which printing was carried out briefly by Charles Mitchell of Red Lion Court, Fleet Street and then from 11 Crane Court, Fleet Street by Samuel Mills, formerly of the printing firm of Mills, Jowett and Mills.
 A few years after he had first arrived in London with his brother-in-law William Dent, William Bradbury had rented a room from Mills, Jowett and Mills at Bolt Court.
 Sadly however Mills, Jowett and Mills were declared bankrupt in 1834.
 The Times newspaper of 18 November 1834 carried a report which stated:

 "The failures of the parties in this case excited great surprise, inasmuch as they were in a large and it was thought flourishing way of business.
 They were the successors of Mr. Bensley in the conduct of the extensive printing establishment in Bolt-court.
 At the first meeting to-day 16 proofs of debts were tendered and admitted, amounting to 14,322l.
 19s.
 9d."

 Following the bankruptcy it would appear that Samuel Mills and his son established another printing business in 1836 in Gough Square, before Samuel Mills senior moved to 11 Crane Court, Fleet Street becoming a neighbour of Joseph Last.